 Planning your wedding day can seem like a daunting experience, involving a large number of people and a seemingly endless array of details.
 Often, in the midst of making plans for the wedding reception, the wedding liturgy itself can begin to feel like “just one more thing” to do.

 Marriage is a sacrament that takes time for preparation.
 We want couples to be well-prepared.
-Saint Patrick Catholic Church offers marriage preparation to help couples develop a better understanding of the sacrament; to evaluate and deepen their readiness to live married life; and to gain insights into themselves as individuals and as a couple.
+Saint Patrick Catholic Church offers marriage preparation to help couples develop a better understanding of the sacrament; evaluate and deepen their readiness to live a married life, and gain insights into themselves as individuals and as a couple.

-Couples who are contemplating marriage at Saint Patrick Catholic Church should contact the Parish Center to meet with the Pastoral Assistant for Marriage Preparation six to nine months before your anticipated wedding date to begin sacramental preparation for marriage.
+Couples who are contemplating marriage at Saint Patrick Catholic Church should contact the Parish Center to meet with the Pastoral Assistant for Marriage Preparation six to nine months before your anticipated wedding date to begin sacramental marriage preparation.

-It is our hope that as you learn about our faith community you will be inspired to offer us your prayers and maybe some of your time, talent and treasure as time allows.
+We hope that as you learn about our faith community you will be inspired to offer us your prayers and maybe some of your time, talent, and treasure as time allows.

 Planning Your Wedding Day

 We are excited for you and hope you consider our sacred space for your upcoming wedding.
-We are here to help you all we can!
+We are here to help!

 I am getting Married!